Modern Slavery Act Transparency Statement 2026

 Statement approval

-This statement was approved by our Board on 27 February 2025 and is signed on behalf of the Board by Richard Fearon, Chief Executive Officer.
+This statement was approved by our Board on 26 February 2026 and is signed on behalf of the Board by Annette Barnes, Interim Chief Executive Officer.